 A Montessori tower – sometimes called a learning tower or kitchen helper – is a great tool that allows your child to safely participate in family activities, like cooking and cleaning, that foster real-life skills and experiences.

-Typically, a toddler can start using a learning tower as early as 18 months if he is ready and has met certain basic milestones.
-Montessori towers help develop independence in a toddler, as he is able to observe and then engage in activities that are routine parts of daily life.
+Typically, a toddler can start using a learning tower at around 2 years old.
+In some cases, kids can start as early as 18 months if they are ready and have met certain basic milestones.
+Montessori towers help develop independence in a toddler, as they are able to observe and then engage in activities that are routine parts of daily life.

 This may include everything from observing and assisting in the preparation of meals, washing dishes, even brushing teeth or helping with household projects!